-If an accepted manuscript was funded by National Institutes of Health (NIH), the author may inform the Managing Editor of the NIH funding number.
-The Managing Editor is able to deposit the paper to the NIH Manuscript Submission System on behalf of the author.
+If an accepted manuscript was funded by National Institutes of Health (NIH), the author may inform editors of the NIH funding number.
+The editors are able to deposit the paper to the [NIH Manuscript Submission System](#) on behalf of the author.